ivobeerens-test-blog/astro/src/content/blog/2025/12/homelab/vcfofflinerepo.md

 ![alt text](image-6.png)

-After configuring these steps you have an offline depot on your UGREEN NAS configured with a NGINX docker web container.
+After configuring these steps you have an Offline Depot for VMware Cloud Foundation or VMware vSphere Foundation hosted on your UGREEN NAS.

 More information: